zuplo/docs/docs/quickstarts/proxy-public-api.md

 ![Untitled](/media/getting-started/test-client.png)

-Try quickly testing it a few more time to see the rate limiter kick in - you'll get a `429` response, "Too many requests".
+Try quickly testing it a few more times to see the rate limiter kick in - you'll get a `429` response, "Too many requests".

 ## Congratulations, you set up a gateway!